The Observatory

 Antoine Geissbuhler

 Professor Antoine Geissbuhler is the Medical Head of the eHealth and Telemedicine Department and Head of the Innovation Center of the University Hospitals of Geneva.
-He is also the vice-rector of the University of Geneva in charge of digital transformation.
+Previously vice-rector of the University of Geneva in charge of digital transformation, he is now Dean of the UNIGE Faculty of Medicine.
 He leads the WHO Collaborating Centre for eHealth, the UNESCO Chair in Digital Medical Education and the Geneva Hub for Global Digital Health.

 .